Skip to main content

 Physical activity has a paradoxical and powerful effect on stress hormones.
 An acute bout of intense exercise is a physiological stressor that temporarily increases cortisol levels.
 This is a healthy, adaptive response that improves the body’s ability to manage stress over time.

-Regular makes the HPA axis more efficient; it learns to mount a robust response when needed and, critically, to recover more quickly.
+Regular physical activity makes the HPA axis more efficient; it learns to mount a robust response when needed and, critically, to recover more quickly.
 Furthermore, consistent exercise enhances the release of endorphins, which have mood-elevating effects, and helps regulate insulin, counteracting one of the negative metabolic consequences of chronic stress.

 Hormonal Effects of Different Exercise Modalities